 Topdanmark’s Cyber Security Board (including members such as the VP TAM, Director IT Operations, DPO, and CISO) regularly assesses the risk arising from cybercrime and the measures necessary to achieve the required security level.
 The risk is managed and reduced, for example, by collaborating with external specialists within the field.
 Topdanmark's Board of Directors is annually briefed on cyber risks and the planned initiatives to reduce those risks.

 Furthermore, Topdanmark sets requirements for external data processors on implementing sufficient security measures.
 This requirement is also applicable to suppliers.

 All new employees are introduced to Topdanmark’s Information Security Policy.
 In addition, Topdanmark has a separate e-learning course on information security.
 All employees and external consultants are obliged to complete and pass the course annually.
 An employee’s breach of Topdanmark’s information security policy can have employment-related consequences, including, at worst, dismissal.

 Hastings also has operational measures in place to monitor and respond to data breaches and cyber-attacks.
-These measures are routinely and independently validated and tested, through vulnerability assessments and penetration testing.
+These measures are routinely and independently validated and tested through vulnerability assessments and penetration testing.
 This includes carrying out phishing campaigns and exercises to check levels of resilience and that the incident management procedures are robust.

 Suspected breaches, abuses, or shortcomings in information or cybersecurity are reported directly to either the CISO or the Information Security team.
 In addition, employees can report these using an internal notification channel on the intranet.
 Reported incidents are managed according to the Data Protection and Information Security Incident Management process and, if necessary, escalated to the Crisis Management Team.

-More information in Sampo Group’s Corporate Responsibility report, p.
-41.
+More information in Sampo Group’s Sustainability Report.